julien-arino/test-site/_posts/2018-12-10-US-plotting-nice-axes-and-cropping.md

 ---
 layout: post
-title:  "Plotting a nice y-axis and cropping figures (R)"
+title:  "Plotting a nice y-axis and cropping figures"
 description: "R functions to make human readable y-axis and to crop figures."
 date:   2018-12-10 00:39:22 -0600
 categories: R-code